-- A letter to the teacher explaining the program and requesting permission for you to participate in the school - Guidelines for the cooperating teacher - Agreement form (print in ink or type your name and other pertinent information; include stamped and addressed envelope to Dr. Levy) - Evaluation form (print in ink or type your name and other pertinent information; Give the school officials a stamped envelope addressed to Dr. Levy). - Practicum Reflection Form
+- A letter to the teacher explaining the program and requesting permission for you to participate in the school

+- Guidelines for the cooperating teacher

+- Agreement form

+- Evaluation form

+- Practicum Reflection form

 Although completing your practica at the school in which you graduated is convenient, it is highly advisable to schedule your High School practicum (as well as other practica) in a different district.
 This will allow you to broaden your experience.
 You may complete any practicum in more than one school building or district as long as the grade levels meet the requirements.
 To ensure that your practicum observations are sufficiently broad, you may complete only one (1) practicum experience (5 school days) with any one music teacher.
 This means that you must observe at least four (4) different music teachers to complete the four required practica.